TreeModel.eval

 - Returns:

-df_eval – Evaluation results for feature subsets obtained by recursive feature selection give with
+df_eval – Evaluation results for feature subsets obtained by recursive feature selection given by

 pd.DataFrame